bgamari/ghc-wiki-import/explicit-call-stack/stack-trace-experience.md

-The actual test programs are all from the real category:
+The actual test programs are:

 - anna: Julien's strictness analyzer.
 It has been modified to divide by zero.
-- whatever

 ### Anna